Johan van Oldenbarnevelt: Land's Advocate

 The interests and ambitions of Van Oldenbarnevelt and Maurice did not clash.
 Indeed, Maurice's thoughts were centered on training and leading armies, and he had no special capacity as a statesman or desire for politics.
 Their first rift came in 1600, when Maurice was forced against his will by the States-General, under the Advocate's influence, to undertake a military expedition to Flanders.
-The expedition was saved from disaster by desperate efforts that ended in victory at the Nieuwpoort.
+The expedition was saved from disaster by desperate efforts that ended in victory at the Battle of Nieuwpoort.

 After 1598, Van Oldenbarnevelt took part in special diplomatic missions to King Henry IV of France and Queen Elizabeth I of England, and again in 1605 in a special mission sent to congratulate King James I of England on his accession.
 He initiated and brokered the action that founded the Dutch East India Company (VOC) amalgamating half a dozen companies that traded on the Far East (the first from 1595) into one in 1602.
 The VOC would trade for two centuries.
 In 1612 the VOC developed the model for the corporation of using joint stock ownership by share holders, who could only get their investment back by selling its shares at a stock exchange, also an Oldenbarnevelt initiative.
 The basic principle of the model was over time adopted worldwide.

 As the leader of the delegation of Holland in the States-General Oldenbarnevelt also dominated Dutch diplomacy.
 He led the negotiations with the Spanish Crown which led to the Twelve Years' Truce in 1609.
+This increased the rift with Maurice, who was opposed to the truce.
+Contrary to Maurice, Van Oldenbarnevelt was also in favour of provinces retaining their autonomy.